Alfonso-wav/CR2_to_JPG_PNG_converter/README.md

     >pip install -r requirements.txt

 2. Add the R2C files to the '/img' folder
-3. Run 'coverter.ipynb' which is located in '/src'
+3. Run 'app.ipynb' which is located in '/src'
-4. You will find the .jpgs in 'processed_img' which will be created as you execute the script
+4. You will find the .jpgs in 'processed_img' which will be created as you execute the script and answer the questions displayed in the terminal

 ## Willing to contribute?
 Front-end development is welcome, reach me out or just pull request :)